Chicago Public Schools 2022-2023 COVID Guidelines: Mask and Vaccine Mandates Are Out, 'Close Contact' Procedures Are In

-With Chicago Public Schools' back-to-school start date just over a week away, summer break for students and teachers is coming to a close.
-And now that COVID vaccinations are approved for children 6 months and older, guidelines and policies have shifted for the upcoming school year, with officials stressing the importance of vaccine protection over masking.
+Both guidelines are reflective of continued efforts to loosen restrictions as new treatments and vaccine formulations continue to be released.

-But as the classroom inches closer, the city remains at what the Centers for Disease and Control and Prevention classifies as a "high" community transmission of the virus.
+“We are in a stronger place today as a nation, with more tools – like vaccination, boosters and treatments – to protect ourselves, and our communities, from severe illness from COVID-19,” Dr. Greta Massetti of the CDC said in a statement.
+“This guidance acknowledges that the pandemic is not over, but also helps us move to a point where COVID-19 no longer severely disrupts our daily lives.”

-"Only about 9% of Chicagoans under five have gotten that first dose," Arwady said during a Facebook Live update Tuesday.
+As the classroom inches closer, Chicago remains at what the CDC classifies as a "medium" community transmission of the virus.

-"I will tell you I'm not real pleased about that as we head into school.
-We think about the young kids, and it hasn't been for lack of opportunity.
-So I know Chicago Public Schools is working to grow this.
-But you know, I just don't want your kids to get sick."
+Only about 9% of Chicagoans under five years old have received first doses of the COVID vaccine, according to Chicago Public Health Department commissioner Dr. Allison Arwady, a number she said she isn't "pleased" with while stressing the importance of vaccines.

-CPS CEO Pedro Martinez echoed that sentiment, saying "There is no better protection than vaccination.
+CPS CEO Pedro Martinez echoed Arwady's sentiments, saying "There is no better protection than vaccination.
 One of our goals for the new school year is having our children be learning safely in our classrooms.
 The best way to accomplish that for families is through vaccinations."

-However, vaccines will not be mandated for the 2022-2023, and neither will masks -- with Arwady stressing that as COVID continues to evolve, so too will guidelines around the virus.
+However, vaccines will not be mandated for the school year, and neither will masks — with Arwady emphasizing that as COVID continues to evolve, so will guidelines around the virus.

 “CPS and all schools around Chicago have been doing a lot of preparation for the upcoming school year, and there are a huge amount of resources that have gone into this at CPS,” Arwady said.
 “COVID continues to change, and it’s important that the protocols continue to evolve as we learn more."

-Here's a breakdown of what the current CPS COVID guidelines are for the upcoming school year.
+Here's a breakdown of how the current CPS COVID guidelines compare to the CDC's newly streamlined recommendations.

 COVID Vaccinations